Global Challenge 3: How can population and resources be brought into balance?

 - Implement the UN Urban Agenda.

-- Increase training in resilience, disaster forecasting, and management.
+- Increase training and education in urban systems ecology, resilience, disaster forecasting, and management.

 - Improve rain-fed agriculture and irrigation management.